Port Health / Imported Food

 Larne Point of Entry (POE) is an approved POE for the importation of fishery products.
 Importers must:

-You need to pre-notify the arrival of fishery products or bivalve molluscs into NI using a Common Health Entry Document (CHED-P) on Traces NT.
+To move fish into NI you will need to register on TRACES NT and pre-notify the arrival of fishery products or bivalve molluscs into NI using a Common Health Entry Document (CHED-P)

 This must be done at least 24 hours prior to arrival.